9

 Lucy Maud Montgomery

-Lucy's traumatic past has resulted in PTSD, Borderline Personality Disorder (BPD), and Dependent Personality Disorder.
-Her instability in relationships, intense fear of abandonment, and dependency on others are clear indicators of these conditions.
+Lucy's traumatic past has resulted in PTSD, Borderline Personality Disorder, and Dependent Personality Disorder.
+Her instability in relationships, intense fear of abandonment, and dependency on others are clear indicators.

 • Directly Experiencing Traumatic Events: Lucy's time at the orphanage, where she was abused, significantly contributed to her PTSD.